Philip Roth and #MeToo

 The large house broods.
 Her laughter seems to stick in her throat.

-He, on the other hand, sounds thoroughly amused.
+He, on the other hand, sounds thoroughly amused, as if imagining what people will say.
 “She stayed for twenty years!
 She buried him.
 It was very nice of her.”

 She recognizes his dark sense of humor from his many books.
 It takes the edge off what she calls his gubbsjuka, which loosely translates into “geezer’s ailment,” the effect of a young woman on a lustful but likely impotent older man.
 Still, the notion of staying is not one she cares to pursue.